We're here to help

 Why does your insurance excess matter?

-Pretty much all insurance policies have an excess, unless your insurer deems the risk of a claim or its likely value low enough to do without one.
+Pretty much all insurance policies have an excess.
+Unless, of course, your insurer deems the risk of a claim or its likely value low enough to do without one.
 Employers’ liability insurance is the one business insurance policy that never has an excess.

 Although in some cases you can choose your excess, the amount is more usually set by the insurer.
 It’s not an arbitrary figure though – insurers take into account things like the nature of the risk or the historical frequency and value of claims covered by that type of insurance.